Apidima Cave

-The Apidima Cave (Σπήλαιο Απήδημα, Spilaio Apidima) is a complex of five caves four small caves located on the western shore of Mani Peninsula in Southern Greece.
-A systematic investigation of the cave has yielded Neanderthal and Homo sapiens fossils from the Palaeolithic era.
+Apidima Cave (Σπήλαιο Απήδημα, Spilaio Apidima) is a complex of five caves located on the western shore of Mani Peninsula in southern Greece.
+A systematic investigation of the cave has yielded Neanderthal and, according to some paleoanthropologists, Homo sapiens, fossils from the Palaeolithic era.

-One skull fossil, given the name Apidima 1, shows a mixture of modern human and primitive features and has been dated to be more than 210,000 years old, older than a Neanderthal skull ("Apidima 2") found at the cave, which per some interpretations makes Apidima 1 the oldest proof of Homo sapiens living outside Africa, the second oldest being the maxilla from Misliya cave, Mount Carmel, Israel, with a maximum age of about 190,000 years ago.
-Apidima 1 is more than 150,000 years older than previous H. sapiens finds in Europe.
+One skull fragment fossil, given the name Apidima 1, shows, according to the authors of a 2019 paper, a mixture of modern human and primitive features and has been dated to be more than 210,000 years old, older than a Neanderthal skull ("Apidima 2") found at the cave, which per the authors may makes Apidima 1 the oldest proof of Homo sapiens living outside Africa, the currently confirmed oldest being the maxilla from Misliya Cave in Mount Carmel, Israel, with a maximum age of about 190,000 years ago.

 Description

 The Apidima Cave complex consists of five karstic caves (previously reported as four small caves) formed in the limestone cliffside on the west shore of the Mani Peninsula in southern Greece.
 Today the caves open on the face of a large sea cliff and are accessible only by boat, but during the ice ages the sea level went lower by more than 100 m, and several seashore caves around the world, today submerged or situated at the wave zone—Apidima Cave belonging to the latter category—rose well above the water surface and were occupied by early people.

 The complex consists of four small caves, designated "A", "B", "C" and "D".
 It was formed by erosion within the Middle Triassic to Late Eocene limestone of depth 500 m, from 4-24 m above sea level, in a vertical zone of depth 20 m.
 The development of the caves is due to the vertical strikes of the limestone, while the horizontal opening is made by the sea.